influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withArtifacts(artifacts)
 ```

-Artifacts holds the list of output artifacts produced by a step
+"Artifacts holds the list of output artifacts produced by a step"

 ### fn spec.templateDefaults.outputs.withArtifactsMixin